You are eligible to apply for our master’s program as long as you meet at least one of the requirements listed below:

 - being a 3rd year student in an engineering school

-- For students in health science (medical, pharmacy or dental schools):
+- For students and graduates in medicine, pharmacy or dentistry:

-- being an intern or Doctor of Medicine (MD), Pharmacy (Pharm.D), Dental Surgery (DDS) or Dental Medicine (DMD)
+- being an resident (« interne ») or a Doctor of Medicine (MD), Pharmacy (Pharm.D), Dental Surgery (DDS) or Dental Medicine (DMD)

 - For physiotherapists or 4th year students in physiotherapist schools: you can apply directly for the M2 only if you are able to prove that you attended an additional research oriented curriculum (formation complémentaire à et pour la recherche)

 NB.
-The admission committee reserves the right to propose engineers’ applications for a M1 (instead of a M2) after examining their application and according to their background).
+The admission committee reserves the right to propose engineering students’ applications for a M1 (instead of a M2) after examining their applications and according to their background.

 NB.
-If you apply for the wrong year (M2 instead of M1 or the other way around), the examination of your application will be delayed.
+If you apply for the wrong year (M2 instead of M1 or the other way round), the examination of your application will be delayed.